dsantos-lean/MyClean/user_stories/user_story_01_RegisterAndCreateProfile.md

 - The system will handle basic validation of input data.

 ## Description:
-- As a user, I want to be able to register and create a profile that displays my skills, experiences, availability so that I can provide professional cleaning services.
+- As a cleaner, I want to be able to register and create a profile that displays my skills, experiences, availability so that I can earn money on from service bookings.

 ## Tasks:
 1. Create a registration form for new users (half day)